stalwartlabs/mail-server/UPGRADING.md

   $ sudo systemctl stop stalwart-mail
   ```

 - Backup your data following your database system's instructions.
 For example, if you are using RocksDB or SQLite, you can simply copy the `data` directory to a backup location.
 If you are using PostgreSQL or MySQL, you can use the `pg_dump` or `mysqldump` commands to create a backup of your database.
-If your database does not support backups, you can use the `--export` command to export your data to a file.
+If your database does not support backups, you can use the [built-in migration utility](https://stalw.art/docs/management/migration) to export your data to a file.
 For example:

   ```bash
   $ sudo /opt/stalwart-mail/bin/stalwart-mail --config /opt/stalwart-mail/etc/config.toml --export /opt/stalwart-mail/export
   $ sudo chown -R stalwart-mail:stalwart-mail /opt/stalwart-mail/export
   ```

-- Download the `v0.12.0` binary for your platform (which is now called `stalwart` rather than `mail-server`) from the [releases page](https://github.com/stalwartlabs/stalwart/releases/latest/) and replace the binary in `/opt/stalwart-mail/bin`.
-If you are using the Docker image, pull the latest image.
+- Download the `v0.12.x` binary for your platform (which is now called `stalwart` rather than `mail-server`) from the [releases page](https://github.com/stalwartlabs/stalwart/releases/latest/) and replace the binary in `/opt/stalwart-mail/bin`.
+If you rename the binary from `stalwart` to `stalwart-mail`, you can keep the same systemd service file, otherwise you will need to update the service file to point to the new binary name.

 - Start the service.
 In a cluster, you can speed up the migration process by starting all nodes at once.
   ```bash